ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 ## What's the point of that new Lingo?

-The point is that **each domain-relevant phrase, used within UL, carries important meaning**.
+The point is that **each domain-relevant phrase, used within Ubiquitous Language, carries important meaning**.

 It does take quite significant time until the domain expert transfers domain knowledge to developers.
 Once a complex topic is explained, a **new term** gets coined (or a business term is simply reused). **We use it to communicate faster**.